Staggered Tire Fitment Calculator

 Compare front and rear tire diameters for staggered setups.
 Essential for AWD/4WD drivetrain safety and performance.

+This staggered fitment calculator lets you compare front and rear tire sizes to check overall diameter compatibility.
+Also called a staggered tire calculator, it's the fastest way to verify that a staggered setup is safe for your drivetrain before you buy.
 Staggered tire fitment means using different tire sizes on the front and rear axles, common in performance and rear-wheel-drive vehicles for handling or aesthetic reasons.
-While the width and rim diameter might differ, it's critical that the **overall diameter** (or rolling circumference) of the front and rear tires remains very close, especially for All-Wheel Drive (AWD) and Four-Wheel Drive (4WD) vehicles.
+While the width and rim diameter might differ, it's critical that the overall diameter (or rolling circumference) of the front and rear tires remains very close, especially for All-Wheel Drive (AWD) and Four-Wheel Drive (4WD) vehicles.
 Significant differences in overall diameter between front and rear tires on an AWD/4WD vehicle can cause the system to bind, leading to excessive wear or even damage to the differentials, transfer case, and other drivetrain components.
 It can also interfere with Anti-lock Braking Systems (ABS) and traction/stability control systems.
-Most manufacturers recommend keeping the diameter difference within 1-3%.
-This calculator helps you compare the overall diameters of two P-Metric tire sizes (one for the front, one for the rear) and clearly shows the percentage difference, allowing you to make informed decisions about your staggered setup.
+Most manufacturers recommend keeping the diameter difference within 1–3%.

 - Enter the P-Metric specifications for your Front Tires: Width (mm), Aspect Ratio (%), and Rim Diameter (inches).